leotiger/lingua-forge/README.md

 At its core it does three things that always end up intertwined on multilingual sites:

-1. **Routes visitors to the right language version of every page** — via URL prefixes like `/de/` or `/fr/`, or via language subdomains like `de.example.com`, with hreflang SEO tags, a language switcher block, and an admin panel that keeps translations linked and warns you when source content has changed.
+1. **Routes visitors to the right language version of every page** — via URL prefixes like `/de/` or `/fr/`, or via language subdomains like `de.example.com`, with a language switcher block, browser language detection, and an admin panel that keeps translations linked and warns you when source content has changed.

 2. **Handles the full multilingual SEO surface natively — no companion plugin required** — hreflang, Open Graph with `og:locale`/`og:locale:alternate`, Schema.org JSON-LD with `inLanguage`, a dedicated XML sitemap with hreflang alternates, WooCommerce product schema, Social Icons block share: URL rewriting, and AI-powered SEO content analysis in both the Settings page and the block editor sidebar.
 A Compatibility tab shows live detection of any installed SEO plugin and explains exactly what Lingua Forge does for each feature area.